luturol/luturol.github.io/_posts/2022-03-27-how-to-configure-to-build-android-game.md

 - mobile
 ---

-# How to build an Android game with Unity
+# How to configure Unity to build Android Game

 This tutorial is to be an easy way to configure your PC and Android Cellphone to be able to create a mobile game.